mdyusuf241/operatingsystem/README.md

 # operatingsystem
-All notes are present related to operating system.
+Best Books & notes are present related to operating system.